Role: Principal Product Designer (Lead Architect)

 I led the UX architecture for a zero-to-one, multi-persona platform designed to streamline call handling, reduce cognitive load, and create consistent workflows across agents and managers.
 The solution centered around four core experience pillars:

-• Automated Guardrails: I worked with the Product team to embed pre-authorized settlement criteria directly into the UI, ensuring agents only offer what the business allows.
+2. Automated Guardrails: I collaborated with Product to embed settlement criteria directly into the UI.
+Agents can only offer what the business allows, reducing "Price-to-Settlement" clicks by 40%.

 Agent Dashboard